Essential travel tips for a vacation in Iceland

 Don’t take risks when taking photos

-Too many of my respondents have probably witnessed people at the edge of cliffs or right on the water´s edge at the Black Beach at Reynisfjara risking their lives taking selfies.
-So they often mention you should not take unnecessary risks when taking photos.
-I could not agree more.
+I have witnessed people at the edge of cliffs or right on the water´s edge at the Black Beach at Reynisfjara who risking their lives taking selfies.
+Don’t take unnecessary risks when taking photos.

 Advice for drone photography in Iceland

 As my readers know I am a big fan of Iceland drone videos.
-My respondents advise you to check the weather forecast when flying and avoid very windy conditions.
+Check the weather forecast when flying and avoid very windy conditions.
 They warn you to be careful when you are flying around waterfalls and birds.
 Apparently, birds are prone to attack drones.
-They also talk about the need to have a lot of batteries handy.
-Finally, observe the restrictions on drone flying which are in effect.
+Have extra batteries.
+Observe the restrictions on drone flying.

 Hiking guides recommend mainly two things for those who are going hiking in Iceland.
 The first thing is that you should check the weather forecast and never ever wear cotton.
 Good waterproof and breathable shoes are essential.
 When you are choosing clothes to be ready for stormy and rainy weather.
 You will love wool and gore-tex in such weather.
 Cold rain with strong wind is more perilous than freezing temperatures in winter.
 Bring a compass, map and a GPS device.
 Have plenty to drink and eat.
-Ask locals for advice and yet again, follow the advice on Safetravel.is
+Ask locals for advice.
+Follow the advice on Safetravel.is

 Do your research for Iceland travel planning